Are protein powders good or bad for children?

 2. No!
 Protein powder does not contain anabolic steroids.

-Overall, there is no evidence suggesting that protein powder is not a safe supplement for individuals, including teenagers.
-However, sport supplements have been contaminated with illegal substances in the past.
-To ensure safety, when considering to purchase a sport supplement look for the Informed-Sport logo on it.
+Overall, there is no evidence suggesting that protein powder is not safe for individuals, including teenagers.
+However, sport supplements and food powders have been contaminated with illegal substances in the past.
+To ensure safety, when considering to purchase a sport supplement 0r food powder look for the Informed-Sport logo on it.

-Informed-Sport logo will guarantee that the supplement contains everything that is written on it, is not contaminated with any other substances and meets a high standards.
+Informed-Sport logo will guarantee that the product contains everything that is written on it, is not contaminated with any other substances and meets a high standards.

 Be careful with your protein powder choice.
 If your child has a milk allergy or lactose intolerance, some protein powders may not be suitable for them.